 Add cold cream cheese left at room temperature for about 15 minutes.
 Whip it at high speed until evenly combined.
 Whip even more to make fluffier frosting - I whipped it for another few minutes this time.

-Coat the sides of the cake.
-This is the crumb coat, so it doesn't have to be thick.
-You just want to seal all the cake and the crumbs so that they are not going to come out while you are doing the final coat.
+- Crumb-coat the sides of the cake - This is the crumb coat, so it doesn't have to be thick.
+You just want to seal all the cake and the crumbs so that they don't come out during the final coat.

 You can finish the final coat and the decoration in any way you like.
 Today, I made a little bit of a rustic look using a cake spatula.
 It's a decoration you can create quickly without a piping bag and a tip.

-I recommend chilling the cake in the fridge for some time before you decorate the top of the cake to prevent the frosting on the corner from getting squished with the pressure.
+- Decorate the top - I recommend chilling the cake in the fridge for some time before you decorate the top to prevent the frosting on the corner from getting squished with the pressure.

-And it is complete!
+And it's complete!
 Enjoy it on special occasions, such as Valentine's Day, Mother's Day, Holidays, Birthdays, and more!

 Wrap the surface and store it in the fridge for 4 - 5 days.
 I recommend consuming it within a few days for the best taste!